INFLUENCE OF CARDIAC AUTONOMIC NEUROPATHY IN RELATION WITH HBA1C VALUES: A PROSPECTIVE CROSS-SECTIONAL STUDY.

 Abstract

-Background: One common adverse effect of diabetic mellitus (DM) is cardiac autonomic neuropathy (CAN), affecting cardiovascular function and often linked to poor glycemic control measured by hemoglobin A1c (HbA1c) values.
-The study seeks to investigate the association between CAN and HbA1c variability, predict CAN development and progression based on HbA1c levels, and assess the impact of glycemic control on autonomic dysfunction in DM patients.
+One common adverse effect of diabetes mellitus (DM) is cardiac autonomic neuropathy (CAN), affecting cardiovascular function and is often linked to poor glycemic control, as measured by hemoglobin A1c (HbA1c) values.
+This study investigates the association between CAN and HbA1c variability, predicts CAN development and progression based on HbA1c levels, and assesses the impact of glycemic control on autonomic dysfunction in DM patients.

 Published